benorama/ngrx-demo-apps/README.md

 # Go into core module directory
 cd ngrx-demo-apps/core

-# Install dependencies (you can get a coffee...)
+# Install dependencies
-npm install
+yarn
-# Or yarn
+# Or npm install

 # Compile typescript into dist
 npm run build

-# npm link
+yarn link
-# npm link does not work... so we use pack (temporarly)
+# Or npm pack
-npm pack
 # Or npm publish

 # Note: during dev, you can use 'tsc -w'